-Egypt sits at the top of so many travelers’ bucket lists for good reason.
+Egypt sits at the top of so many travelers’ bucket lists for good reason, and tourism is only increasing, reaching historic highs.
 With such a long history, iconic ancient sites, and exotic smells, tastes, and sounds, it’s easy to understand why.

 However, many never actually make it here, due to safety concerns.
 After all, anyone living in Western countries has likely seen repeated warnings via the government and news stories in the media.